ashokgelal/Magpie/README.md

 appInfo.SetAppIcon("<namespace of your project>", "<yourlogo.png>");
 ```

-Look at `Magpie.Example` project for a demo application.
+Look into `Magpie.Example` project for a demo application.

+---

 #### Hooking up analytics:

-When instantiating MagpieService, you can also pass an instance `IAnalyticsLogger` if you want to log different user actions such as logging download, remind me later, skip etc. `Magpie` comes with an empty implementation of `IAnalyticsLogger` called `AnalyticsLogger` that you can extend and hook-in your own logic for actual logging of different events.
+When instantiating `MagpieUpdater`, you can also pass an instance `IAnalyticsLogger` if you want to log different user actions such as logging download, remind me later, skip etc. `Magpie` comes with an empty implementation of `IAnalyticsLogger` called `AnalyticsLogger` that you can extend and hook-in your own logic for actual logging of different events.
 We actually recommend that you extend `AnalyticsLogger` instead of extending `IAnalyticsLogger` interface.
 If we add more events to `IAnalyticsLogger`, and we will, it won't break your application.

-### TODO
+## TODO

 - [x] Build on AppVeyor
 - [x] Markdown support for Release Notes